microsoft/vscode-arduino/README.md

     "arduino.defaultBaudRate": 115200
 }
 ```
+*Note:* You only need to set `arduino.path` in Visual Studio Code settings, other options are not required.

 The following settings are as per sketch settings of the Arduino extension.
 You can find them in
 `.vscode/arduino.json` under the workspace.